frank1010111/petrelpy/README.md

 pre-commit install
 ```

-Add a new CLI sub-command at `src/petrelpy/cli.py`!
-Then add tests for your new
+And add a new CLI sub-command at `src/petrelpy/cli.py`!
+Then add tests for your
-code.
-These can be run with [nox](https://nox.thea.codes/en/stable/), which uses
+new code.
+These can be run with [nox](https://nox.thea.codes/en/stable/), which
-pytest.
+uses pytest.

 ```sh
 nox -s tests